 One of the most powerful but oft-overlooked solutions for keeping WordPress safe from hackers is to make sure it is regularly updated.

-Obviously there is a down-side to this – some of your plugins might stop working if WordPress is updated – but at the same time it should be looked upon as an opportunity to refresh your plugins, find replacements that themselves are secure and reliable and basically tighten up your website or blog.
+Obviously there is a down-side to this – some of your best WordPress plugins might stop working if WordPress is updated – but at the same time it should be looked upon as an opportunity to refresh your plugins, find replacements that themselves are secure and reliable and basically tighten up your website or blog.
 Sticking to plugins that are found in the WordPress directory is also a good way to keep things under control.